wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-monetize-apps/includes/5-validation-guidance.md

 You'll need to submit an updated Microsoft Teams manifest with the SaaS Offer ID included.
 This will trigger full functional validation for monetization workflows and existing app workflows.

-In parallel, you can also link transactable SaaS offer with the Microsoft Teams app.
+In parallel, you can also link the transactable SaaS offer with the Microsoft Teams app.

 ### Scenario: Partner has an existing Teams app and NO existing transactable SaaS offer

 You can create a new SaaS offer and publish it to AppSource.
 This will trigger validation of SaaS offer.

-After the SaaS offer goes live, you'll need to submit an updated Microsoft Teams manifest with SaaS offer ID included.
+After the SaaS offer goes live, you'll need to submit an updated Microsoft Teams manifest with the SaaS offer ID included.
 This will trigger full functional validation for monetization workflows and existing app workflows.

 In parallel, you can also link the transactable SaaS offer with the Microsoft Teams app.

 ### Scenario: Partner has NO existing Teams app and an existing transactable SaaS offer

-You can create a new Microsoft Teams app and publish it to Microsoft Teams App Store along with SaaS offer ID included in manifest.
+You can create a new Microsoft Teams app and publish it to Microsoft Teams App Store along with the SaaS offer ID included in the manifest.
 This will trigger full functional validation for monetization workflows and all app workflows.

-In parallel, you can also link transactable SaaS offer with Teams app.
+In parallel, you can also link the transactable SaaS offer with Teams app.

 ### Scenario: Partner has NO existing Teams app and NO existing transactable SaaS offer

 You can create a new SaaS offer and publish it to AppSource.
 This will trigger validation of SaaS offer monetization workflows.

-After the SaaS offer goes live, you can create a new Microsoft Teams app and publish it to the Microsoft Teams app store along with SaaS offer ID included in manifest.
+After the SaaS offer goes live, you can create a new Microsoft Teams app and publish it to the Microsoft Teams app store along with the SaaS offer ID included in manifest.

-In parallel, you can also link transactable SaaS offer with Teams app.
+In parallel, you can also link the transactable SaaS offer with Teams app.

 ## Support channels